ryanatkn/gro/src/docs/options.md

 the options argument's type needs no special handling.
 However when you need partials and defaults, the codebase's conventions are documented below.
+It's not the pattern for every circumstance;
+there is overhead that e.g. hot paths and simple implementations should avoid.

 Gro uses a consistent options pattern that has one significant gotcha:
 **if an option can be `undefined`, it must default to `undefined`**